MIRA | 2017

 The book is divided, roughly, into two parts: Ethan’s perspective, then Sutton’s.

 We open with Ethan.
 Sutton is gone, but where and why?
 He’s confused.
 He knows he’s not the best husband but he loves her, thought things were getting better blah blah blah.
-In the course of trying to figure out what happened to Sutton, he does and says a bunch of stupid shit (of course) that lead the police to believe Sutton hasn’t just disappeared, but that he’s straight-up Scott Peterson’d her.
+In the course of trying to figure out what happened to Sutton, he does and says a bunch of stupid shit (of course) that leads the police to believe Sutton hasn’t just disappeared, but that he’s straight-up Scott Peterson’d her.
 Evidence mounts, evidence he never would have suspected.
 He has no idea what’s going on – and the reader believes him.

 I stayed up until almost three in the morning reading Ethan’s part of the book.
 The first half was soooo goooooood.
-It was laying breadcrumbs, setting up characters, creating some interesting cliffhangers and unknowns, suspense was building with all the clues and evidence.
+It was laying breadcrumbs, setting up characters, creating some interesting cliffhangers and unknowns, and suspense was building with all the clues and evidence.

 …and then it stopped.
 And we switch to Sutton’s point of view, which was a steep decline in action.
-It felt so disjointed, in term of pacing and plotting.
+It felt so disjointed, in terms of pacing and plotting.

 Ellison creates a sordid past for Sutton, which I suppose was meant to make her more understandable – but it came across as convoluted and far-fetched in the context of every other ridiculous thing Sutton had done up to this point.
 JUST GET A DIVORCE, BITCH.